 Applying labels when adding projects

-The Worker labels box in the Advanced options section of the Add projects page, allows you to apply labels to projects.
+The Worker labels box in the Advanced options section of the Add tab, allows you to apply labels to projects.
 The projects you add will only be processed by workers that have all of the labels you specify (plus any relevant language labels that you have configured).

 For example, if you specify the labels